 The notes will be issued under our senior indenture, dated as of October 23, 2003, between Royal Bank of Canada and The Bank of New York Mellon, as successor to the corporate trust business of JPMorgan Chase Bank, N.A., as trustee, as supplemented by a first supplemental indenture, dated as of July 21, 2006, by the second supplemental indenture, dated as of February 28, 2007, and by the third supplemental indenture, dated as of September 7, 2018 and as further amended from time to time, which we may refer to as the Indenture.
 The notes constitute a single series of debt securities of Royal Bank of Canada issued under the indenture.
 The term "debt securities", as used in this prospectus supplement, refers to all debt securities, including the notes, issued and issuable from time to time under the indenture.
 The indenture is subject to, and governed by, the Trust Indenture Act of 1939, as amended.
-The indenture, those provisions or defined terms are incorporated in this prospectus supplement by reference.
+The indenture is more fully described below in this section.
+Whenever we refer to specific provisions or defined terms in the indenture, those provisions or defined terms are incorporated in this prospectus supplement by reference.
 Section references used in this discussion are references to the indenture.
 Capitalized terms which are not otherwise defined shall have the meanings given to them in the indenture.